top of page

 Classic Fundamentals

-Preserving America's cultural heritage is crucial to Nebraska's education system as it nurtures a sense of identity, pride, and continuity among students.
+Preserving America's cultural foundation is crucial to Nebraska's education system as it nurtures a sense of identity, pride, and continuity among students.
 By integrating and upholding the rich history, values, and traditions that have shaped our nation, we provide students with a deeper understanding of their roots and the principles upon which America was built.
 This knowledge fosters a sense of civic responsibility, respect for diversity, and an appreciation for the sacrifices made by previous generations.
-Preserving our cultural heritage also promotes a sense of belonging, reinforcing positive social connections and a shared sense of community.
+Preserving our cultural foundation also promotes a sense of belonging, reinforcing positive social connections and a shared sense of community.
 We will have failed our students if we do not prepare them to become responsible citizens who can contribute to society while upholding the principles that have defined America's success.
 It’s time to get back to the basics and focus on literacy, math, and Constitutional principles.
 When we appreciate America for what she truly is, we know that our Declaration is worth preserving, our Constitution worth defending, our fellow citizens worth loving, and our country worth fighting for.

 Fiscal Responsibility